404FoundingFather/wolfram-sim-ehammond/memory-bank/08-changelog.md

 - [Removed functionality]

 ## Project Milestones

+### Sprint 1 Continued: Core Hypergraph Implementation - 2025-05-16
+- Completed the `Hypergraph` implementation with efficient data structures and comprehensive API
+- Implemented relation indexing for optimized queries
+- All unit tests are passing for the core hypergraph data structures
+- 3 out of 4 Sprint 1 tasks now completed

 ### Sprint 1 Start: Core Hypergraph Implementation - 2025-05-15
 - Started implementation of core Rust data structures for the simulation engine